-- completed English composition (I and II), statistics, computer science, public speaking, psychology, economics, and all science and nutrition prerequisites.
+- completed College Writing (English composition) I and II, statistics, computer science or healthcare informatics, public speaking, introductory psychology, macroeconomics and all science and nutrition prerequisites.

-- earned a C or better in all science and nutrition courses.
+- a C or better in all science and nutrition courses

-2. Degree students can have no more than three credits outstanding in La Salle core courses to enter the CP.
-These credits or any other courses cannot be taken with Coordinate Program courses without prior approval from the Director.
+2. Degree students can have no more than 3 credits outstanding in La Salle core liberal arts courses to enter the CP.
+These credits or any other courses cannot be taken during the same semester as Coordinated Program courses without prior approval from the Director.

-4. Students for whom English is a second language, and who have not completed a high school diploma or higher education degree in the United States, must earn a minimum score of 600 (paper-based), 250 (computer-based), or 100 (internet-based) within two years prior to application on the Test of English as a Foreign Language (TOEFL).
+4. International students for whom English is a second language, and who have not completed a high school diploma or higher education degree in the United States, must earn a minimum score of 600 (paper-based), 250 (computer-based), or 100 (internet-based) within two years prior to application on the Test of English as a Foreign Language (TOEFL).
 The TOEFL web site is http://www.toefl.org.